TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/FilesProcessor.rst

 *   all files from a certain folder
 *   all files from a collection

-A :typoscript:`FLUIDTEMPLATE` can then simply iterate over processed data automatically.
+A :typoscript:`FLUIDTEMPLATE` can then iterate over processed data automatically.